What does exchange of contracts mean?

 What is the minimum time between exchange and completion?

 The timeframe for conveyancing is important for both buyers and sellers.
+Here's a more detailed article on understanding conveyancing.

-The 'delay' allows both the seller and the buyer enough time to carry out anything that contractually needs to be done before possession can be given: pack, inform utility companies of their move, pay outstanding council tax, and redirect mail; and allow the mortgage lender enough time to transfer the funds to the buyer's conveyancer.
+The 'delay' allows both the seller and the buyer enough time to carry out anything that contractually needs to be done before possession can be given: pack, inform utility companies of their move, pay outstanding council tax, redirect mail, and allow the mortgage lender enough time to transfer the funds to the buyer's conveyancer.

-For a rental property that is sold with vacant possession, the minimum timeframe will be two months, since this is the notice period that needs to be given the the existing tenants by law.
+For a rental property that is sold with vacant possession, the minimum timeframe will be two months, since this is the notice period that needs to be given to the existing tenants by law.

 If the property is a new build, building may need to be completed.